Skip to main content

 Frequently Approved Prerequisites

 Before applying, it's essential to ensure that any prior coursework meets the admissions requirements.
 MUSC provides a helpful reference list of frequently approved prerequisite courses to guide you in understanding which classes may satisfy your program's requirements.
-To explore the list, visit our Frequently Approved Prerequisites page.

 Application Process